-Pong is not a game known for its graphical prowess (no parallax-mapping or real-time soft shadows here), hence its choice as a game to make from scratch in a few hours.
+Pong is not a game known for its graphics (no 3d rendered graphics here), hence a good choice for a game to make from scratch in a few hours.
 However, even Pong needs some graphics, no matter how simple they are.
-With many game engines, including Game Maker, often you can draw the graphics in another tool and import the graphics into Game Maker.
+With many game engines, including Game Maker, often graphics can be drawn in another tool and imported.
 However, since Pong's graphics are so simple, it's just as easy to create them with Game Maker's built-in paint program.